progfolio/elpaca/doc/manual.md

 A lock file is a collection of recipes for the exact versions of installed packages.
 They can be used to build different versions of an Emacs configuration when combined with init file package declarations.

 The `elpaca-write-lock-file` command is used to write a lock file to disk.
-Setting the `elpaca-lock-file` variable to that file&rsquo;s path will cause Elpaca to use those versions of the recipes when installing packages assuming the `elpaca-lock-file-menu` is the first menu in `elpaca-menu-functions`.
+Setting the `elpaca-lock-file` variable to that file&rsquo;s path will cause Elpaca to use those versions of the recipes when installing packages assuming the `elpaca-menu-lock-file` is the first menu in `elpaca-menu-functions`.

 <a id="use-package-integration"></a>